RajatKGupta/fMRI_BrainDancer/README.md

 3) Run Example_Denoising.ipynb: This implements data denoising using the trained CNN.
 It requires data to be denoised (phantom or human) as numpy array and the .h5 trained weights file from step 2.

-## For caluclating data-quality metrics, follow the steps below:
+## For calculating data-quality metrics, follow the steps below:
 1) Run Example_TimeSeriesExtraction.ipynb: This file provides a skeleton code for generating the ground-truth data and extracts the voxel time-series from fMRI output.
 Needs phantom-log file obtained from your BrainDancer device, slice-acquistion order of your acquistion protocol in csv format, and INU-corrected fMRI measurement in nifti format.<br/>

 2) Run Example_DataQualityAssesment.ipynb: This file provides code for calculating data quality metrics namely – *Standardized SNR (ST-SNR), Dynamic Fidelity and Scanner Instability*, as defined in [Kumar et. al.](https://arxiv.org/abs/2004.06760).
 It requires three nifti files that were generated in step 1 output (measured fMRI data, ground-truth data and masks).